treytMSFT/sql-docs/docs/t-sql/statements/create-server-audit-transact-sql.md

 #### MAX_ROLLOVER_FILES = { *integer* | UNLIMITED }

 Specifies the maximum number of files to retain in the file system in addition to the current file.
 The `MAX_ROLLOVER_FILES` value must be an integer or `UNLIMITED`.
 The default value is `UNLIMITED`.
 This parameter is evaluated whenever the audit restarts (which can happen when the instance of the [!INCLUDE [ssDE](../../includes/ssde-md.md)] restarts or when the audit is turned off and then on again) or when a new file is needed because the `MAXSIZE` is reached.
 When `MAX_ROLLOVER_FILES` is evaluated, if the number of files exceeds the `MAX_ROLLOVER_FILES` setting, the oldest file is deleted.
 As a result, when the setting of `MAX_ROLLOVER_FILES` is 0 a new file is created each time the `MAX_ROLLOVER_FILES` setting is evaluated.
 Only one file is automatically deleted when `MAX_ROLLOVER_FILES` setting is evaluated, so when the value of `MAX_ROLLOVER_FILES` is decreased, the number of files doesn't shrink unless old files are manually deleted.
 The maximum number of files that can be specified is 2,147,483,647.

 `MAX_ROLLOVER_FILES` isn't supported for [!INCLUDE [ssazuremi-md](../../includes/ssazuremi-md.md)].

 #### MAX_FILES = *integer*

-**Applies to**: [!INCLUDE [ssSQL11](../../includes/sssql11-md.md)] and later.

 Specifies the maximum number of audit files that can be created.
 Doesn't roll over to the first file when the limit is reached.
-When the `MAX_FILES` limit is reached, any action that causes additional audit events to be generated, fails with an error.
+When the `MAX_FILES` limit is reached, any action that causes more audit events to be generated, fails with an error.

 #### RESERVE_DISK_SPACE = { ON | OFF }